RPT: Toward Transferable Model on Heterogeneous Researcher Data via Pre-Training: Proposed method

 Based on the motivation described above, the pre-training model $f_{\theta}$ optimized by objective $\mathcal{L}_{pre}$ should have the following properties: \begin{itemize} \item \textbf{\textit{Heterogeneity}}.
 Ability of encoding semantic information from multi-type textual document data and community information from heterogeneous graph data. \item \textbf{\textit{Generalization}}.
 Under no supervised information, the pre-training should integrate heterogeneous information from massive unlabeled data into generalized model parameters and researcher representations. \item \textbf{\textit{Scalability}}.
 As the researcher data is usually massive and contains rich information, the model should be heavy-weight enough to extract the information on the one hand.
 On the other hand, it needs to be friendly to mini-batch training and parallel computing. \item \textbf{\textit{Transferability}}.
 For fine-tuning on multiple tasks, the model should be compatible with researcher document features and community graph in the downstream tasks. \end{itemize}

 As such, the pre-trained model $f_{\theta_{pre}}$ can be adopted on multiple researcher mining tasks.
 Noted that the focus of this work is on the practicability of the pre-training framework on the researcher data.
 The goal is to make the model satisfy the above properties, making it different from the common text embedding model or graph embedding model research.
+Figure \ref{framework} shows the architecture of the proposed RPT framework.